Marcio-Xavier/projeto-acai/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 STEP-BT-STEP

-1. Open cmd as admin and run `npm i` in the folders 'frontend' and 'backend'
+1. Open cmd as admin and run `npm i` in the root folder.
+Do the same in the folders 'frontend' and 'backend'.
 2. In this project, I'm using a bootstrap template from [Bootswatch](http://www.bootswatch.com).
 If you want, you'll need to add a template manually.
 In person, my template is [Litera](http://www.bootswatch.com/litera).
 Otherwise, use default Bootstrap and correct the importation in `index.js` file
 3. Finally, run `npm start` in root to run the front and the backend.
    Hope you like :)